reductstore/reductstore/docs/README.md

 ### Start With Docker

-The easiest way to start using Reduct Storage is to run Docker image:
+The easiest way to start using ReductStore is to run Docker image:

 ```
-docker run -p 8383:8383 -v ${PWD}/data:/data reductstorage/engine:latest
+docker run -p 8383:8383 -v ${PWD}/data:/data reductstore/reductstore:latest
 ```

 The storage will be available on port http://127.0.01:8383 and stores data in the `./data` directory.
 You may check if it's working with a simple HTTP request: